kalrnlo/luauberries/docs/retryer.md

 ### `__call`

-Retrys a function x times, based on how many retries its allowed to make
+Retrys a function x times, based on how many retrys its allowed to make

 ```luau
 local success, added = retryer(20, function(n: number)